Foraminotomy surgery — can it help relieve your neck and back pain?

-Foraminotomy surgery may become an option for patients experiencing severe and debilitating symptoms caused by nerve root compression in the intervertebral foramina (the tiny spaces in between vertebrae where nerve roots are housed).
-Before exploring how surgery could help relieve your neck and back pain, it is helpful to briefly review the relationship between the vertebrae, the spinal cord and nerve roots.
+Foraminotomy surgery may become an option for patients experiencing severe and debilitating symptoms caused by nerve root compression in the neural foramina (the tiny spaces in between vertebrae where nerve roots are housed).
+Before exploring how surgery could help relieve your neck and back pain, it is helpful to briefly review the relationship between the vertebrae, the spinal cord and nerve roots through the information provided in the following article.

 The vertebrae and spinal cord